 The Port reports a separate section for deferred inflows of resources and for deferred outflows of resources.
 Deferred outflows of resources consist of deferred outflow of resources related to pensions.
-Deferred inflows of resources consist of deferred inflows of resources related to pensions.
+Deferred inflows of resources related to pensions.

 Compensated Absences

 Compensated absences are absences for which employees will be paid, such as vacation and sick leave.
 All vacation and sick pay is accrued when incurred in the proprietary fund financial statements.
 The Port of Pasco records unpaid leave for compensated absences as an expense and liability when incurred.